peacalm/cpp-luaw/README.md

-* @param [in] path The first key in path should be a Lua global variable, the last key in path should be a value which can convert to expected type, internal keys in path should be Lua table.
+* @param [in] path The first key in path should be a Lua global variable, the last key in path should be a value which can convert to expected type, excpet for the last key, all other keys in path should be Lua table.

 #### 2.1 Get Fields with Simple Type
 ```C++